Best 7.62x39 Hunting Ammo: Putting Bambi in the Freezer

 Why We Chose It

-If you like firing the best of the best, then the Nosler 123 grain Expanding Tip 7.62x39 hunting ammo is what you’re looking for.
+If you like firing the best of the best, then Nosler 123 grain E-Tip 7.62x39 hunting ammo is just what you’re looking for.

-Loaded with extreme precision for accuracy downrange, Nosler E-Tip ammo is one of the best options for long-range hunting ammo you can load into your Ruger American Ranch or Mini-30.
+Loaded with the extreme precision requisite for pinpoint accuracy, Nosler E-Tip ammo is one of the best options for long-range hunting you can load into your Ruger American Ranch or Mini-30.

-There’s only one problem…this ammo is about as rare as hen’s teeth and is pricey to boot.
-However, if you want the best of the best, Nosler Expanding Tip 123 grain ammo is hands down the best choice.
+There’s only one problem.
+This ammo is about as rare as hen’s teeth, and is pricey to boot.
+However, if you want the best of the best, Nosler Expansion Tip 123 grain ammo is hands-down the best choice.

 Prvi Partizan 123 gr JSP